Western Michigan Broncos: Soccer (men's)

 The men's soccer team won the MAC tournament championship in 2003 and 2022.
 They are coached by Chad Wiseman.
 A famous former player is Rob Friend, who transferred to the University of California, Santa Barbara's Men's Soccer program.
 He plays in Major League Soccer (MLS) for the LA Galaxy, as well as the Canadian National Team.

-The Broncos will move men's soccer to the Missouri Valley Conference in 2023, following the MAC discontinuing sponsorship of men's soccer after the 2022 season.
+The Broncos moved men's soccer to the Missouri Valley Conference in 2023, following the MAC discontinuing sponsorship of men's soccer after the 2022 season.

 Soccer (women's)

 On November 9, 2013, Western Michigan women's soccer team won the Mid-American Conference tournament championship and a trip to the NCAA tournament.
 The MAC Championship is the second for the program, coming 10 years from the first one in 2003.

 Softball

 The Bronco softball team has appeared in three Women's College World Series, in 1980, 1981 and 1982 (NCAA).